We all love it after a hard day’s work, right? But here’s how to drink wine more sustainably!

 3. Support Local Businesses

-While some countries, like France, Italy and Chile, are renowned for their fine winemaking traditions, drinking locally produced bottles is one of the best ways to drink wine more sustainably.
+Some countries, like France, Italy and Chile, are renowned for their fine winemaking traditions, so drinking locally produced bottles is one of the best ways to drink wine more sustainably.

 4. Go Vegan

-Did you know that the winemaking process often involves loads of animal parts, including eggs, blood, oils, bone marrow and gelatin from animal bones and hooves?
+Did you know that the winemaking process often often involves loads of animal parts, including eggs, blood, oils, bone marrow and gelatin from animal bones and hooves?
 Yep, for reals!
 During the winemaking process, the grapey liquid is filtered through substances called “fining agents.”
-This process is used to remove protein, yeast, cloudiness, “off” flavours and colourings, and other organic particles – but those agents are never on the label.
+This process is used to remove protein, yeast, cloudiness, “off” flavours and colourings, and other organic particles.
+But those agents are never on the label.
 In fact, they’re often considered to be trade secrets!

-If you want to avoid the use of icky animal stuff going into the making of your wine, you’ll have to look for a vegan brand.
+To avoid the use of icky animal stuff going into the making of your wine, look for a vegan brand.
 There are increasing numbers of vegan winemakers, so don’t worry!
 It’s easier to find a cruelty-free bottle than you think.

 5. Look For The Classics